fedora-python/portingdb/docs/update_portingdb.rst

     python3 scripts/jsondiff.py <(git show HEAD:data/fedora.json) data/fedora.json

    At this point, make sure to take a closer look at the output of the command and for each change of package state find the appropriate actions in `Package state changes`_.
+You will have to do it manually or try to automate it :) The output of the command can be used as a base for the PR description or commit message.

 #.
 Commit changes, push to a fork and create a PR::